allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

         "YX", S=0, T=0, C=0
     )

-    # NOTE: For datasets with 3D segmentations, you may need to flatten the data into 2D images.
-If so, replace the above line with the following:
+    # NOTE: For datasets with 3D segmentations, you may need to flatten the data into
+    # 2D images.
+Typically, it's simplest to do so with a max projection, but may vary
+    # based on your data.
+Replace the above line with the following:
+    #
     # segmentation_image = bioio.BioImage(frame_path).get_image_data("ZYX", S=0, T=0, C=0)
     # segmentation_image = segmentation_image.max(axis=0)